Quantum-Accelerators/quacc/README.md

 responses = run_locally(job)

 # Convert the flow to a FireWorks workflow and add it to launchpad
+# Database-friendly results will be deposited in your JobFlow DB
 wf = flow_to_workflow(flow)
 lpad = LaunchPad.auto_load()
 lpad.add_wf(wf)